h-a-n-a/rolldown/packages/rollup-tests/README.md

 1. Copy https://github.com/rollup/rollup/tree/master/test to replace folder `rollup-tests/test`.

-2. execute `pnpm run test:update`

-## `pnpm run test`
+2. Run `yarn test` to check if all tests pass.

+# Scripts

+## yarn test

-The script will run the tests and skip the tests in `rollup-tests/failed-tests.json`.
+Run all tests but skip the ones in `src/failed-tests.json`.

-## `pnpm run test:update`

-The script will run the tests and collected failed tests to `rollup-tests/failed-tests.json`.

-If a test is already in `rollup-tests/failed-tests.json`, it will be skipped.
+## yarn test:ci

+Same as `yarn test` but exit early if any test fails.

+## yarn test:update-failed

+Only run tests in `src/failed-tests.json`.
+If the test passes, remove it from the file.